kamilbaczek/Prime-Drive-Domain-Driven-Design-Example/Modules/Realizations/PrimeDrive.Realizations.Domain/Docs/Excercises/Excercise_03.md

-3. Define behaviours of methods based on event storming
+3. Define behaviours of methods based on event storming.